Comair - Pet Information

 You can transport a total of two kennels per flight.
 Giant-size kennels can only be shipped as air cargo.
 Additional restrictions apply according to aircraft and class of service.

 Delta Pet First is designed to address the special needs of all warm-blooded animals shipped without their owner.
-The following are some guidelines and benefits for our Delta Pet First customers:

 Pets cannot be checked as baggage on Delta- and Aeromexico-operated flights.